nourshoreibah/nourshoreibah/README.md

 ## Nour Shoreibah's Github

 Hello!
-My name is Nour Shoreibah.👋🏼
+My name is Nour Shoreibah 👋🏼

-I'm a 2nd year CS and Math student at Northeastern University. 🖥️📘
+I'm a 2nd year CS and Math student at Northeastern University 🖥️📘

 Thank you for taking the time to look at my projects.
 Please let me know if you have any questions or feedback.
 ____